Personal Injury Lawyer in Vancouver and Victoria, British Columbia

 The law has recently evolved in this area to include a separate head of damage for a percentage of the population who do not necessarily earn wages but contribute to their household in other ways.
 The courts are understanding in the sense that they realize there is a significant value to a “stay at home” mother or father.
 If someone is deprived of their ability to look after their home following an accident, which was caused by another, they should be entitled to compensation for that loss.

 In certain circumstances, a loved one or friend may be entitled to an in-trust claim for services rendered to you while you were unable to perform household tasks.
 This is somewhat related to loss of housekeeping but is actually a separate head of damage.
-Such a claim is rarely successful in the courts, but Anthony has experience in prosecuting this type of claim when it presents itself.
+Such a claim is rarely successful in the courts, but we have experience in prosecuting this type of claim when it presents itself.

 Terezakis v.
 Ekins, 2018 BCSC 249